Migration from Exchange Server to Office 365

 - Scheduler - allows you to set the job to be automatically started in the desired time periods, so you do not have to control it manually.

 - Time filter - is used to exclude items that are older or newer than a particular date.

 - Folder filter - may completely exclude specific folders from the migration process.

 - Advanced settings - this step lets you define how many mailboxes should be migrated at the same time and set the maximum size of items to be migrated.

 Step 5: Start the migration

-Simply click Start on the ribbon to begin the process.
-Once you start the migration, all items from the Source mailboxes will be migrated to their corresponding Target mailboxes.
+Move on to the JOBS tab and click Start on the toolbar to begin the migration.
+Once you start the migration, all items from the source mailboxes will be migrated to their corresponding target mailboxes.

 III.
 Post-migration cleanup

-If any new items appear in a source mailbox while the MX records are being changed, it is possible to migrate them after the records migration process is completed.
-It can be done via the Administration Panel of the program by choosing the Rescan feature.
+If any new items appear in a source mailbox while the MX records are being changed, it is possible to migrate these items after the records migration process is completed.
+It can be done via the Administration Panel of the program by choosing the Run delta migration option.

 Follow the instructions provided in the links below to learn how to uninstall: